EDPT Test: Study Guide, Scores and Practice Tests

-The algebra problems in this section are reported to have very logical and neat solutions but there is very little information given on all aspects of the problem.
-So test-takers have spent too much time solving for parts of the question and not the final solution.
+The algebra problems in this section are reported to have very logical and neat solutions.
+However, there is very little information given on all aspects of the problem.

-EDPT test takers have said that they spent too much time on this section and it’s complex algebraic problems and wish they would have moved onto the more easy or less time-consuming sections of the test.
-Again, the actual math of these problems is not the most complex issue but finding the most logical solution is the challenge and the real purpose of the assessment.
+Some test takers say that they spent a lot of time on this section of the EDPT because it contains complex algebraic problems.
+Some of them wish that they moved on to the more easy or less time-consuming sections of the test.
+Again, the actual math of these problems is not the most complex but finding the most logical solution is the challenge and the real purpose of the assessment.

-Just like the mathematical analogies, this section is assessing one’s ability to make logical and educated assumptions based off context, experience and intuition.
+Just like the mathematical analogies, this section is assessing one’s ability to make logical and educated assumptions based on context, experience, and intuition.

 How Is the EDPT Scored?

-Applicants are given 90 minutes to complete the entire test which is 120 points.
-But, most people don’t complete all 117 questions in the allotted time period.
+Applicants are given 90 minutes to complete the entire test.
+However, most people don’t complete all the questions given within the time limit.

-However, some companies and positions require an average score (at least a score of 50) while others require you score above a 70 before you are even shortlisted for a position.
+However, some companies and positions require an average score (at least a score of 50) while others require you to score above 70 before you are even shortlisted for a position.

-The test does not use negative-marking which means you won’t be penalized for incorrect answers, instead your score is entirely dependent on your correct answers.
+The test does not use negative markings, which means you won’t be penalized for incorrect answers.
+Instead, your score is entirely dependent on your correct answers.
 Because of this, it’s wise to skip the time-consuming questions in favor of quicker questions.
 Then you may return to those challenging questions later, if you have the time.
-This way you can guarantee all the easier points before hedging your bets on the more complicated answers (that may be incorrect anyway)
+This way you can guarantee all the easier points before hedging your bets on the more complicated answers (that may be incorrect, anyway).

-MEPS commanders may order an immediate retest if original test session was done under adverse conditions (i.e., undue distractions present).
+Military Entrance Processing Station (MEPS) commanders may order an immediate retest if the original test session was done under adverse conditions (i.e., undue distractions present).
 This does not include illness excuses, since candidates are told not to take the test if they are sick.
 However, typically you can only retake after 6 months have passed.

 EDPT Test Instructions and Process

-- There is only 90 minutes to complete the test, that means there is only 45 seconds to answer each of the 120 questions.
+- You have only 90 minutes to complete the test.
+This means that you only have 45 seconds to answer each question.

-- There EDPT test is a multiple choice exam with 5 options in each question
+- The EDPT is a multiple-choice exam with 5 options for each question.

-- The required minimum test scores will depend on the position you’re being tested for but on average a 55-80 score is passable.
-A good score is 70 onwards.
+- The required minimum test scores will depend on the position you’re being tested for.
+But, on average a 55-7o score is good enough.

 Preparing and Taking Practice Tests

-Unfortunately there aren’t any practice tests or study guides as so few are asked to take this test.
-There are however, many places to practice the skills that this test assesses, below are some links.
+Unfortunately, there aren’t any practice tests or study guides to take this test.
+There are, however, many places to practice the skills that this test assesses.
+Below are some links.

 The best things to practice and prepare are your algebra and analytical skills.
 JobTestPrep offers several practice tests you might find useful.

-Getting a great night’s sleep before the test will also be a good idea, since this is the toughest test given at MEPS and will require a lot of brainpower to complete.
+You should also get a good night’s sleep before the test.
+Remember, this is the toughest test given at MEPS and will require a lot of brainpower to complete.

-The EDPT is multiple choice with 120 questions and 90 minutes to answer and complete it.
+The EDPT is a multiple-choice test that you need to answer in 90 minutes.
 The Marine Corps requires a minimum score of 50 and the Air Force requires a score of 60-71.

-The test is designed to challenge and assess a person looking to work in the data processing or computer programming.
-Because of this most of the test will evaluate one’s basic ability to problem solve, observe and predict numerical sequencing and use complicated algebra.
+The test is designed to challenge and assess a person looking to work in data processing or computer programming.
+Because of this, most of the test will evaluate one’s basic ability to problem solve, observe, and predict numerical sequencing and use complicated algebra.